openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 This will log data into the standard openhab.log file.

 Note that logs can only show what is happening at a high level - it can't show all data exchanges between the device and the coordinator - just what the coordinator sends to the binding.
-For this reason it can be difficult to debug issues where devices are not joining the network.
+For this reason it can be difficult to debug issues where devices are not joining the network, or other low level issues need resolving.
+In such cases a network sniffer log is required, which requires additional hardware and software.